-The Sibley Guide to Birds, Second Edition (by David Allen Sibley), covers 923 bird species, including all the regularly occurring species in North America as well as most vagrants with more than one record.
+The Sibley Guide to Birds, Second Edition (Sibley).
+This guide covers 923 bird species, including all the regularly occurring species in North America as well as most vagrants with more than one record.
 Birds with only one record in the region are excluded.
 This guide covers Canada and all 49 mainland US states (but excludes Hawaii).
-Since there is only one artist, there is great consistency in the (extremely high) quality of the paintings which are both beautiful and practical.
+Since there is only one artist, there is great consistency in the (extremely high) quality of the paintings, which are both beautiful and practical.
 Sibley thoroughly depicts each species with separate male, female, and juvenile plumages as well as paintings of each species in flight.
 Concise written descriptions accompany each painting, usefully positioned near key field marks to ease identification.
 Range maps include separate shades for resident, summer, winter, and migratory ranges.
 An expanded text includes information on habitat and voice descriptions as well as tips on finding birds in the field.
 The team at Birding Ecotours is also glad to endorse the app (Sibley e-guide), which has all the bird calls (the “Lite” version of the app is not recommended, though).